SlimeVR/SlimeVR-Installer-Rewrite/README.md

 # SlimeVR-Installer-Rewrite
- An attempt to rewrite the SlimeVR installer in C#
+ An attempt to rewrite the SlimeVR installer in Rust